 The most distinguishing characteristic of the Hippocampus erectus is its unique color pattern of fine lines.
 Since lined seahorses change color to better match their environment, their base color can vary from pale yellow, orange, red, brown, and grey to black.
 They can also have white lines along the contour of the neck and white dots on the tail.

-The lined seahorse belongs to the larger species of seahorses.
-The maximum size it is recorded to grow to is 19 cm (7.5 in).
+The lined seahorse is a larger species of seahorse.
+Its maximum size is recorded to be 19 cm (7.5 in).
 Males also have a brood pouch and tend to be bigger than females.

 Diet